+Mr. O’Hanlan has served as an adjunct professor in real property law at Pace University School of Law, and he has taught trial advocacy for the Connecticut Bar Association and at the Naval Justice School in Newport, Rhode Island.
+He is a barrister in the Raymond Baldwin Chapter of the American Inns of Court.
 Mr. O'Hanlan previously served as special land use counsel and special human services counsel to the Town of New Canaan, Connecticut.
 He is a retired Navy captain (JAG) after 25 years of active and reserve service.
 He is a Fellow of the American Bar Association and the Connecticut Bar Association.